 - Multiple (Repeat and Felony) DUI Offenses

-Penalties involving Driving Under the Influence
+What are the Penalties for Driving Under the Influence in Illinois?

 - Potential Jail and Prison Sentences